 How many workplaces can honestly say that they design prevention measures intended to address the current employee threat, the former employee threat and or the domestic or intimate partner workplace spillover violence threat?
 How many workplaces actually provide their field personnel, sales personnel and repairmen orientations and training on responsible behavior and risk mitigation measures?
 That’s prevention at its best or its worst.
 How engaged is your Workplace Violence Prevention initiative?
 What are you waiting for?

 So what does WORKPLACE VIOLENCE PREVENTION mean to YOU?
 What does your program look like?
 Is it proactive or reactive?
-Do you understand what prevention means?
-A proactive WORKPLACE VIOLENCE PREVENTION policy is an investment in training your workforce in ways that help them respond to non-violent at risk situations and the violent threat posed by an active shooter or hostile intruder?
+A proactive WORKPLACE VIOLENCE PREVENTION policy requires an investment in training your workforce in ways that help them understand what workplace violence is, what is the meaning of prevention and how to respond to non-violent at risk situations as well as violent threat posed by current and former coworkers and an active shooter or hostile intruder?
 How many CEOs, COOs, HR or Security Directors know that WORKPLACE VIOLENCE PREVENTION is an ongoing process that involves multiple intervention strategies?
 A mouth full?
 YES!
 BUT, PREVENTION by it definition is the act of preventing.

 “So if prevention is the action of prevention it implies enthusiasm in what we do.
 Thus, enthusiasm and being proactive go hand in hand.
 Hence prevention is the process of preventing workplace violence.”